TemirlanZhumagulov/spring_news_app/README.md

 GET method for getting list of news by topic id (with pagination); http://localhost:8080/api/v1/news/topic/{id}

-When you make post request you should indicate this url and don't forget about body section, as well as in PUT request!
+When you make POST request you should indicate these urls with body sections!
 Here for each: http://localhost:8080/api/v1/news/sources
 ```
 {